RECALL: Zucchini sold at Walmart in 18 states may pose salmonella risk - NewsBreak

 In an announcement with the U.S. Food and Drug Administration , the company explained the recall is for case lot no. 38706503 bearing the UPC code 6-81131-22105-4.
 The package affected is 2 count/6 ounces.

-World Variety says the Organic Marketside Zucchini was sold at some Walmart stores in Arizona, Arkansas, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Michigan, Minnesota, Mississippi, Missouri, Nebraska, North Dakota, Oklahoma, South Dakota, Texas, and Wisconsin.Listing for Wisconsin home includes photo of risqué sign in bedroom: ‘I … didn’t notice it’
+World Variety says the Organic Marketside Zucchini was sold at some Walmart stores in Arizona, Arkansas, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Michigan, Minnesota, Mississippi, Missouri, Nebraska, North Dakota, Oklahoma, South Dakota, Texas, and Wisconsin.Over 1M hot glue guns sold at Dollar Tree recalled due to fire hazard

 Consumers who have purchased or believe they may have purchased the item are advised to throw it away immediately.